 The minute berries are ground into flour, the loss of nutrients begins, and the longer it sits, the greater the loss.
 For maximum nutrient density, it’s best to grind flour as you use it.
 It only takes a few minutes to grind what to need and the benefits are unbelievable.

-Nutrients that are processed in a lab and then added to your flour can never take the place of the nutrients that are in the flour you grind yourself.
+Commercial millers do add nutrients in after they mill but butrients that are processed in a lab and then added to your flour can never take the place of the naturally occurring nutrients that are in the flour you grind at home for immediate use.

 Not to mention, you get to control what is removed.
 A little sifting for texture does not remove nearly as many nutrients as are removed from processed all-purpose flour.
 Trust me, it makes a huge difference.